Our attendance target for this year is 96.5%

 If lateness is a cause for concern, the following procedures will be followed.

-2. If no improvement, the Education Welfare Officer (EWO) from VIP Education will contact parents to further discuss and offer support and advice to improve punctuality.
+- If no improvement, the Attendance Officer will contact parents to further discuss and offer support and advice to improve punctuality.

-3. If still no improvement, parents and pupils will be invited to a meeting with the EWO to discuss the reasons for lateness and to offer support.
+- If still no improvement, parents and pupils will be invited to a meeting with the Attendance Officer to discuss the reasons for lateness and to offer support.
 Referrals to wider support services may be offered if needed.
-The discussion held will be documented by the EWO and an action plan to improve school attendance will be devised with parents and the pupil during the meeting and a review date set if needed.
+The discussion held will be documented by the Attendance Officer and an action plan to improve school attendance will be devised with parents and the pupil during the meeting and a review date set if needed.